pingcap/tispark/docs/datasource_api_userguide.md

 # TiDB Data Source API User Guide
 The TiDB Connector for Spark enables using TiDB as an Apache Spark data source, similar to other data sources (PostgreSQL, HDFS, S3, etc.).

-The TiDB connector support spark-2.3.0+.
+The TiDB connector support spark-2.3.x and spark-2.4.x.

 ## Interaction Between TiDB and Spark
 The connector supports bi-directional data movement between TiDB and Spark cluster.